|

 links to the left—have shapes related to the shapes in the Kandinsky

-you note that the Kandinsky paintings have circles, semi-circles, triangles,
+paintings.
+Kandinsky paintings have circles, semi-circles, triangles,

 squares, grids, lines, curved lines, parabolas, and other